arzola/oop-game/README.md

 ### Run the tests

-Remember you should complete the group 1 tests first
+We've created two suites of tests that need to be fixed.
+Begin by running the first group of tests:

 `vendor/bin/phpunit tests --colors=auto --group 1`

-If you have some extra time you can try to solve group 2 for extra points
+Your objective is to fix the code so that all tests pass.
+Do not change any of the tests.
+If you complete the first group of tests and have extra time remaining, you can try to fix the second group of tests for extra points:

 `vendor/bin/phpunit tests --colors=auto --group 2`

-Run the test suite: `vendor/bin/phpunit tests --colors=auto`
+To run the enire test suite: `vendor/bin/phpunit tests --colors=auto`

-Fix the code so that all tests pass.
-Do not change any of the tests.
-Additional details about the exercise below.
+Have fun 🤓

 ### Objects